-The public participation for the development of the 2022/2023-2026/2027 IDP was in two folds:
+The public participation for the development of the (2022/2023)-(2026/2027) IDP was in two folds:

 ➤ The first public participation was the collection of needs, which took the shape of Mayoral meetings where the community raised their needs to be considered by the municipality.
 This exercise started on the 10 February 2022 in Ekuvukeni and on the 16 February 2022 in Esigodlweni.
-The, area under Okhahlamba is planned to be visited soon.
 This exercise aimed at improving the communication between the municipality and the community.
 It also informs the budget that is why it took place before the preparation of the budget.
 This consultation with the communities of uThukela is continuous in nature.
-The following summarizes the needs raised during these meetings in the family of local municipalites, the status as well as the action by the District municipality:
+The following summarizes the needs raised during these meetings in the family of local municipalites.